Journalism Trainee Scheme

 - You love meeting people and sharing people’s stories.

-During this 11-month scheme, you will undertake training with the BBC Academy while working alongside news teams in placements with Online, Digital, Radio or TV News.
+During this 10 month scheme, you will undertake training while working alongside news teams in online and digital, radio and TV news.
 These placements will offer you hands-on experience involving researching, writing and broadcasting news.

-Although we offer general Journalism trainee places around the UK, we also offer a number of specialist placements in the following areas:
+Although we offer general journalism trainee places across the UK.
+We also offer a number of specialist placements in the following areas:

-- The Gareth Butler Politics placement (Millbank, London)
+- The Gareth Butler Politics Trainee (Millbank, London)

 If you are interested in applying for any of these placements you will have the opportunity to state a preference on the application form.